sergeynordicresults/sergeynordicresults.github.io/index.md

 <blockquote><details><summary>"Putin is a nice guy"</summary><pre>
 film "Недоверие" / Russian apartment bombings in September 1999 - Putin ordered FSB to bomb buildings of ordinary russian people to start a war with Chechnya

+https://youtu.be/BIeIu66MKLY?t=58 - Nemtsov 2014, miting again a war in Ukraine, putin should go to mental hospital, the war will not bring anything good to Russia, he just wants to rule forever.

 https://youtu.be/ipAnwilMncI - "Putin's palace.
 History of world's largest bribe"